 Malbec quickly became common as a blending grape in Bordeaux’s top 5 wine grapes.
 However, because of the grapes’ poor resistance to weather and pests, it never surfaced as a top French variety.
 Instead, it found a new home in Mendoza, Argentina where a nostalgic French botanist planted it by order of the mayor in 1868.

 4 Awesome Facts About Malbec

-- Today, Argentina leads with over 75% of all the acres of Malbec in the world.
+- Today, Argentina leads production of the grape with over 75% of all the acres of Malbec in the world.
 In a way, Argentina reinvigorated Malbec as one of the top 18 noble grapes.
 Now it grows in seven countries and continues to grow in popularity.